causalpathlab/faba/README.md

-# FAVA BEAN
+# FAVA BEANS

-Filtering Accessibility with Variant Alignment for Bayesian Epitranscriptomic Analysis
+Filtering Alignments to expedite Bayesian Analysis in Base-pair-resolution Editing site Aggregation and Sifting

+Filtering Alignments to expedite Variant Associations in Base-pair-resolution Editing site Aggregation and Sifting